Classification of ancient flows by sub-affine-critical powers of curvature in $\mathbb{R}^2$: Introduction

 \textbf{Outline of the paper}

-In Section 2, we give some preliminary on evolution equations of support functions and entropy.
-In particular, we will show the sub-sequential convergence of normalized ancient flows to shrinkers.
-Moreover, we show Theorem \ref{thm:superaffine.classification} and Corollary \ref{cor:TypeI.classification} for $\alpha \in (\frac{1}{3},1)$ as well as Theorem \ref{thm:subaffine.classification} for $\alpha=\frac{1}{3}$.
+In Section 2, we provide some preliminaries on the entropy and the support function.
+In particular, we will show the sub-sequential convergence of rescaled ancient flows to shrinkers as the time goes to negative infinity.
+Moreover, the backward limit shrinker is unique up to rotations.
+In addition, we prove Theorem \ref{thm:superaffine.classification}.

-In Section 3, we consider the difference of $v$ between the support $\bar u$ of the normalized ancient flow and the support $h$ of a limiting shrinker.
-The linearized operator $\mathcal{L}$ of the evolution equation of $v$ has eigenfunctions and eigenvalues so that we can decompose the associated $L^2$ space with the norm $\|\cdot \|_h$ by spaces spanned by unstable, neutral, and stable eigenfunctions.
-We consider the projection $P_-,P_0,P_+$ of $v$ into the unstable, neutral, stable spaces, respectively.
-Then, we will show that either $\|P_-v\|_h+\|P_+v\|_h=o(\|P_0v\|_h)$ or $\|P_+v\|_h+\|P_0v\|_h=o(\|P_-v\|_h)$ holds at backward limit.
+In Section 3, we consider the difference of $v$ between the support $\bar u$ of the rescaled ancient flow and the support $h$ of a nearby shrinker.
+The linearized operator $\mathcal{L}$ of the evolution equation of $v$ has the spectral decomposition, and therefore we can decompose the associated $L^2$-space with the norm $\|\cdot \|_h$ by the spaces spanned by unstable, neutral, and stable eigenfunctions.
+We consider the projection $P_-,P_*,P_+$ of $v$ into the unstable, neutral, stable spaces, respectively.
+Then, we will study basic dynamics of $\|P_-v\|_h,\|P_+v\|_h,\|P_*v\|_h $ by using the ODE method employed in recent researches of ancient geometric flows \cite{angenent2019unique,angenent2019unique-B,angenent2020uniqueness,brendle2018uniqueness,brendle2019uniqueness,chodosh2020mean,choi2018ancient,choi2019ancient,choi2019ancient-white}.